 Ferrol Sams, CLA 1942, widely read Southern author noted for Run with the Horsemen and Whisper of the River, the sequel where he writes about his days at Mercer through the eyes of his main character, Porter Osborne at Willingham University.

-Robert A. Sauerberg Jr., MBA 1990, president of Conde Nast
+Robert A. Sauerberg Jr., BUS 1990, president of Conde Nast

 Patrick Shannon, BUSA MBA 1987, vice president and treasurer, Ingersoll Rand